CodeWizard-1/restaurant/README.md

 - Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 - Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 - Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

+How to Fork:

+- Log in (or sign up) to Github.
+- Go to the repository for this project, https://github.com/CodeWizard-1/restaurant.
+- Click the Fork button in the top right corner.

 ## Features Left to Implement